ANALYSIS-U.S. oil refiners bet the farm Biden will back them on biofuels

 Hirs said shorting the market is clearly a strategic play, but the gambit carries great risk.

 “If the administration doesn’t buckle, then these companies will have to pay billions of dollars to comply.
-That could force PBF into bankruptcy and we will see if Delta reaches into its pockets to bail out the refinery,” Hirs said.
+That could force Monroe Energy into bankruptcy and we will see if Delta reaches into its pockets to bail out the refinery,” Hirs said.

 HISTORIC YEAR FOR CREDITS